espressif/esp-idf/docs/en/api-guides/usb-serial-jtag-console.rst

 4. For data sent in the PC Terminal to {IDF_TARGET_NAME} direction (e.g. console commands), many PC Terminals will wait for the {IDF_TARGET_NAME} to ingest the bytes before allowing you to sending more data.
 This is in contrast to using a USB-to-Serial (UART) bridge chip, which will always ingest the bytes and send them to a (possibly not listening) {IDF_TARGET_NAME}.

+.. only:: not SOC_USB_SERIAL_JTAG_SUPPORT_LIGHT_SLEEP

-5. The USB Serial/JTAG device won't work in sleep modes as normal due to the lack of APB clock in sleep modes.
-This includes deep-sleep, light-sleep (automataic light-sleep as well).
+    5. The USB Serial/JTAG controller will not work during sleep (both light and deep sleep) due to the lack of an APB and USB PHY clock during sleep.
+Thus, entering sleep has the following implications on the USB Serial/JTAG controller:

-6. The power consumption in sleep modes will be higher if the USB Serial/JTAG device is in use.

-   This is because we want to keep the USB Serial/JTAG device alive during software reset by default.

-   However there is an issue that this might also increase the power consumption in sleep modes.
-This is because the software keeps a clock source on during the reset to keep the USB Serial/JTAG device alive.
-As a side-effect, the clock is also kept on during sleep modes.
-There is one exception: the clock will only be kept on when your USB Serial/JTAG port is really in use (like data transaction), therefore, if your USB Serial/JTAG is connected to power bank or battery, etc., instead of a valid USB host (for example, a PC), the power consumption will not increase.

-   If you still want to keep low power consumption in sleep modes:

-    1. If you are not using the USB Serial/JTAG port, you don't need to do anything.
-Software will detect if the USB Serial/JTAG is connected to a valid host before going to sleep, and keep the clocks only when the host is connected.
-Otherwise the clocks will be turned off as normal.

-    2. If you are using the USB Serial/JTAG port, please disable the menuconfig option ``CONFIG_RTC_CLOCK_BBPLL_POWER_ON_WITH_USB``.
-The clock will be switched off as normal during software reset and in sleep modes.
-In these cases, the USB Serial/JTAG device may be unplugged from the host.
+        i.
+Both the APB clock and the USB PHY clock (derived form the main PLL clock) will be disabled during sleep.
+As a result, the USB Serial/JTAG controller will not be able receive or respond to any USB transactions from the connected host (including periodic CDC Data IN transactions).
+Thus it may appear to the host that the USB Serial/JTAG controller has disconnected.

+        ii.
+If users enter sleep manually (via :cpp:func:`esp_light_sleep_start` or :cpp:func:`esp_deep_sleep_start`), users should be cognizant of the fact that USB Serial/JTAG controller will not work during sleep.
+ESP-IDF **does not add any safety check to reject entry to sleep** even if the USB Serial/JTAG controller is connected.
+In the case where sleep is entered while the USB Serial/JTAG controller is connected, connection can be re-established by unplugging and re-plugging the USB cable.

+        iii.
+If users enter sleep automatically (via :cpp:func:`esp_pm_configure`), enabling the :ref:`CONFIG_USJ_NO_AUTO_LS_ON_CONNECTION` option will allow the {IDF_TARGET_NAME} to automatically detect whether the USB Serial/JTAG controller is currently connected to a host, and prevent automatic entry to sleep as long as the connection persists.
+However, note that this option will increase power consumption.